aeronje/git_setup/README.md

 git clone https://github.com/profile_mo/repo_name_na_forked
 ```

-5. Move (cd) to the directory where you downloaded the clne repo then run this command
+5. Move (cd) to the directory where you downloaded the clone repo then run this command
 ```
 git checkout -b "branch_name_related_to_repository_or_project"
 ```